insight-platform/Fake-RTSP-Stream/README.md

 To get the access to streams use: `rtsp://machine-ip:8554/<stream-name>` URL.

-Compose services `stream-sample` and `maxim-1` start infinitely looping streams from sample videos.
+Compose service `looping-sample` starts infinitely looping stream from sample video.

-Compose service `input-files` starts a stream with every video from `input_files` directory in sequential order.
+Compose service `concatenated-sample` starts a stream with every video from `samples/input_files` directory in sequential order.
 Script assumes there are only videos in the directory, and these videos are all in the same format (able to be concatenated without reencoding).

 ## Additional Configuration